-The first phase of the program is limited to providing assistance to businesses that meet the program eligibility requirements AND are considered to provide essential goods or services to an impacted community.
 Essential goods or services are those goods or services necessary for immediate and long-term housing and community recovery.
-Such goods and services may include grocery stores, pharmacies, healthcare providers, gas stations, residential construction-related companies, childcare providers, locally-owned restaurants and residential service providers.
-Prior to final eligibility determination of a particular business that does not fall within this list of essential good or service providers, Subrecipients may submit recommendations and justifications for expanding the list of types of businesses included in this definition, subject to approval by OCD-DRU.
+Such goods and services may include but not limited to grocery stores, pharmacies, healthcare providers, gas stations, residential construction-related companies, childcare providers, locally-owned restaurants and residential service providers.

+Prior to final eligibility determination of a particular business that does not fall within the program priorities, Subrecipients may submit recommendations and justifications for expanding the list of types of businesses included in this definition, subject to approval by OCD.